 We understand this dynamic regulatory and enforcement landscape and have important relationships with the agencies that govern pipeline construction and operation, including the Pipeline & Hazardous Materials Safety Administration (PHMSA) of the Department of Transportation, the Environmental Protection Agency (EPA), the Bureau of Safety and Environmental Enforcement and the Bureau of Land Management (BLM) of the U.S. Department of the Interior (DOI), and the Army Corps of Engineers, as well as state regulators.

-While other law firms have pipeline safety practices, they do not have the breadth in environmental law that B&D has to advise clients on the range of air, water, hazardous waste, and wildlife protection issues impacting pipelines.
-We are well-positioned to advise pipeline builders and operators on hazardous materials transportation, the Resource Conservation & Recovery Act (RCRA), the Comprehensive Environmental Response, Compensation & Liability Act (CERCLA), the Clean Air Act (CAA), the Clean Water Act (CWA), the National Environmental Policy Act (NEPA), the Endangered Species Act (ESA), the Occupational Safety and Health Act of 1970, and White Collar investigations.
+In addition to our familiarity with pipeline regulations and regulatory agencies, we advise pipeline builders and operators on air, water, hazardous waste, and wildlife issues impacting pipelines.
+These include matters arising under the Resource Conservation & Recovery Act (RCRA), the Comprehensive Environmental Response, Compensation & Liability Act (CERCLA), the Clean Air Act (CAA), the Clean Water Act (CWA), the National Environmental Policy Act (NEPA), the Endangered Species Act (ESA), the Occupational Safety and Health Act of 1970, and White Collar investigations.